Rooted in scientific research, forest bathing is proving to be one of the most effective antidotes to our modern, technology-driven lifestyles.

 To begin shinrin-yoku we recommend walking with a trained Forest Bathing Guide who knows how to gently slow you down and open your senses.
 Then, after one or two walks, you may choose to go alone or continue with a guide, which offers a more communal experience.
 In this practice the guides are not your primary therapists.
 Nature is the therapist.

-Walks are offered in various places around Stockholm or in other parts of the world, through our networks in Europe, USA, Canada, Australia and New Zealand.
+Walks are offered in various places around Stockholm and other parts of the country and where people ask us to offer forest bathing walks.

 Please send a message for details.